-In their extensive study of WR 134, Morel et al. (1999) made several measurements involving the various moments of the spectral lines to characterize the spectroscopic variability.
-We made similar measurements on our dataset.
-However, before any calculations could be made, the spectra were rebinned on a common wavelength grid having a spectral resolving power of R = 5,300, consistent with the lowest resolution spectra obtained during the campaign.
-Once all the spectra were properly rebinned, we constructed grayscale images of the differences from the mean as a function of time for the spectral region around the He II λ 5411 emission line.
+grid having a spectral resolving power of R = 5300, consistent with the lowest resolution spectra obtained during the campaign.
+Once all the spectra were properly rebinned, we constructed grey-scale images of the differences from the mean as a function of time for the spectral region around the He II $\lambda$ 5411 emission line.
 Variability is easily seen in the difference plots, as displayed in Fig. 2.
-By calculating the moments of this line, the exact period of the spectral variability can be measured on both short and long timescales.
+By calculating the moments of this line, the exact period of the spectral variability can be measured on both short and long time-scales.

-3.1 Calculating Moments
+3.1 Calculating moments

 Statistical analysis plays a major role in determining the gross shapes of emission lines.
 Both large and small-scale variabilities that are present in WR winds have different effects on these broad lines and their symmetries over time.
-With evidence for the presence of a CIR having been previously found (Morel et al. 1999), the 4-month spectroscopic data were expected to show these large features moving across the top of the He II λ 5411 emission line.
+With evidence for the presence of a CIR having been previously found (Morel et al. 1999), the 4-month spectroscopic data were expected to show these large features moving across the top of the He II $\lambda$ 5411 emission line.
 Calculating the normalized, low-order moments is an effective way to characterize the global shapes of the spectral lines.
 While the zeroth moment of a Gaussian gives the equivalent width (EW) measurement, two dimensionless quantities can also be calculated from these moments: the skewness and the kurtosis.
 The skewness defines the line asymmetry from the central wavelength and the kurtosis measures the degree to which the line is peaked.
-These, along with several other quantities, were calculated for each spectrum in the entire dataset for the $\lambda 5360$ - 5455 Å wavelength region.
-To give an idea of the general level of these quantities and the range over which they vary, we calculated the means and standard deviation (i.e. scatter σ) of all of these measurements.
+These, along with several other quantities, were calculated for each spectrum in the entire data set for the $\lambda$ 5360-5455 Å wavelength region.
+To give an idea of the general level of these quantities and the range over which they vary, we calculated the means and standard deviation (i.e. scatter $\sigma$ ) of all of these measurements.